 “When a net force acts on a body, it produces an acceleration in the body in the direction of the net force.
 The magnitude of this acceleration is directly proportional to the net force acting on the body and inversely proportional to its mass.”

-Newton’s 2nd law of motion formula
+Newton’s second law formula

 If a force produces an acceleration an in a body of mass m, then we can state mathematically that as:

 or F ∝ ma